Programme structure

 Team project

 The team project is an integral element of the programme.
-Closely modelled on the successful and popular Oxford Strategy Challenge (“TOSCA”), you will work in a team to address a real business problems set by a charity or social enterprise, probably part of the Oxford Inclusive Economy Partnership.
-You will be assigned to a team and be introduced to the client before Christmas, receive the training in early Hilary term and then work with the client in weeks 1-5.
+You will work in a team to address a real business problems set by a charity or social enterprise.
+You will be assigned to a team and client at the start of programme and will be asked to view a consulting skills training video after the first workshop.
+The client project will start in week 5 and continue through weeks 6, and 7 before a final presentation to your client in week 8.

 Graduation event

-We will wrap up the programme with an in-person graduation event for the whole group in mid-Hilary term, probably hosted at a supporting college and with an external speaker.
+We culminate and celebrate the programme with an in-person graduation event for the whole group.
 This will be an opportunity to reflect on and share your experiences and learning, as well networking with others.